 Experience a Treasure in California’s Central Valley Wine Country

-Dean and Connie Thayer, transplants to Lockeford from the Silicon Valley, purchased the Inn at Locke House in March 2018 to escape city life and start new careers as innkeepers.
+Innkeepers Connie and her husband, transplants to Lockeford from the Silicon Valley, purchased the Inn at Locke House in March 2018 to escape city life and start new careers as innkeepers.
 Connie felt inspired to own a bed and breakfast property after staying at Biggar’s Bed and Breakfast in Hardy, Arkansas.
 She was drawn to the inn’s historic character and beautiful grounds, but more importantly, the owner/innkeeper had a quiet spirit and time to listen to her guests.
 Connie was already in search of a lifestyle change and these qualities appealed to her very much.
 The inn was for sale, but Arkansas was too far away from home so she started looking for similar properties in California.
-After several months of searching for the right property, the Thayers discovered the Inn at Locke House, for sale by Richard and Lani Eklund, and immediately knew it was a match.
+After several months of searching for the right property, the couple discovered the Inn at Locke House, for sale by Richard and Lani Eklund, and immediately knew it was a match.

 The Eklunds’ connection to the Locke House was through Richard’s mentor John W. Thorp, Dr. Locke’s grandson and noted aeronautical engineer, and his wife Kay.
 In 1992, the Eklunds (Richard, Lani, and daughter Kerri) moved from Virginia at Kay’s invitation to save John’s ancestral house and aeronautical legacy.
 Renovation on the property began immediately and in 1999 they hung “The Inn at Locke House” sign.

-In 2018, the Eklunds passed the task of stewarding the treasure they had lovingly restored to the Thayers.
-Connie’s enjoyment of hospitality and her love of gardening, together with Dean’s engineering background and his natural talents as a handyman, are continuing the legacy of service and quality that was established by the Eklunds.
+In 2018, the Eklunds passed the task of stewarding the treasure they had lovingly restored to the new couple.
+Connie’s enjoyment of hospitality and her love of gardening, together with her husband’s engineering background and his natural talents as a handyman, are continuing the legacy of service and quality that was established by the Eklunds.

 History of the Locke House and Barn